-To create a backup of an iPhone data, iCloud backup is the first preference for many users.
-It is the easiest way to protect data from various data loss situation.
-On iCloud, users can save a wide range of data such as images, videos, documents, contacts and many more.
+To create a backup of iPhone data, iCloud backup is the first preference for many users.
+It is the easiest way to protect data from various data loss situations.
+On iCloud, users can save a wide range of data such as images, videos, documents, contacts, and many more.
 However, some iPhone users have reported that during an iCloud backup, they received an error of "some files that were unavailable during the last backup".
 Users are unable to perform an iCloud backup.
-That’s why we come up with this article with several solutions to fix this annoying error during the iCloud backup.
+That's why we come up with this article with several solutions to fix this annoying error during the iCloud backup.

 Let's move on towards the solutions to fix the issue that you are facing and we have mentioned the most effective solutions.
 Moreover, no matter on which iPhone model you are facing this error the solutions will work for all the iPhone models including the latest one.

-When you get an error “some files were unavailable during the last backup”, another reason for this is also because of the insufficient iCloud storage.
-As iCloud backup also requires enough storage along with stable internet connection to carry out the backup process seamlessly.
+When you get an error "some files were unavailable during the last backup", another reason for this is also because of the insufficient iCloud storage.
+As iCloud backup also requires enough storage along with a stable internet connection to carry out the backup process seamlessly.
 If your iCloud storage is out of space, then you need to manage or free up the space to resolve this error.
 To check iCloud storage, follow the below-mentioned steps on your iPhone:

 1. Go to the "Settings" menu or app and then, click on the [Your Name].
 Now, scroll down your iPhone screen to open the "iCloud" option.